m50d/m50d.github.com/_posts/2018-12-11-people-who-disagree.md

 And what happens when you *do* introduce some transformations?
 Say one out of ten domain objects turns out to need a different representation on the server and the client.
 If you've been scrapping you boilerplate, this one object will be an obvious special case: there'll be a bunch of extra code that no other domain object has, a warning that "here be dragons".
 If you used manual formats for every case, that special case code will be buried under mountains of almost-but-not-quite-the-same code for every other domain object.
 A reader will learn that domain objects don't get transformed between the server and the client even though there's a lot of code to skip over, and this will be [almost](http://wiki.c2.com/?AlmostConsideredHarmful) true.

+## Functional core, imperative shell is not simpler than Free monads or tagless final